 Virunga National Park is home to 8 gorilla families and these include

-Rugendo family comprises 9 members with 3 silverbacks, 1 black back, 1 adult female, 2 sub-adult females and 2 babies.
-This family is found habituating in areas around Mikeno sector in between Bukima and Bikenge.
+Rugendo family comprises 9 members with 3 silverbacks, 1 black back, 1 adult female, 2 sub-adult females, and 2 babies.
+This family is found habituating in areas around the Mikeno sector in between Bukima and Bikenge.

 Munyaga family is led by a dominant silverback called Mawazo.
-This family has 9 members which include 3 silverbacks, 2 adult females, 2 juveniles and 2 babies.
+This family has 9 members which include 3 silverbacks, 2 adult females, 2 juveniles, and 2 babies.
 This family traverses areas around Bukima.

-Initially named as Rugabo family, this was one of the 1st gorilla families to be habituated in the Virunga Park in 1985 with Rugabo as the dominant silverback, but as of today, the Lulengo family has 9 members with 1 silverback, 3 adult females, 1 sub-adult male, 3 babies and 1 juvenile.
-Lulengo family habituates in areas around Jomba.
+Initially named as Rugabo family, this was one of the 1st gorilla families to be habituated in the Virunga Park in 1985 with Rugabo as the dominant silverback, but as of today, the Lulengo family has 9 members with 1 silverback, 3 adult females, 1 sub-adult male, 3 babies, and 1 juvenile.
+The Lulengo family habituates in areas around Jomba.

 This group was habituated around 1994 and by this time it was under the leadership of Zunguruka as the dominant silverback.
-Kabirizi as of now comprises of 19 members with 2 silverbacks,1 black back, 1 sub-adult male, 3 sub-adult females, 4 juveniles and 4 infants.
+Kabirizi as of now comprises 19 members with 2 silverbacks,1 black back, 1 sub-adult male, 3 sub-adult females, 4 juveniles, and 4 infants.
 This group can be found in the Bukima area.

-This family has 26 individuals with Bageni as the dominant silverback, 2 black backs, 10 adult females, 1 sub-adult female, 3 juveniles and 9 babies.
+This family has 26 individuals with Bageni as the dominant silverback, 2 blackbacks, 10 adult females, 1 sub-adult female, 3 juveniles, and 9 babies.
 This family can be seen in Bukima and Gatovu areas

-The Nyakamwe family came into existence after split from Humba family which was as a result of internal bickering between Humba the leader of Humba family and his younger brother Nyakamwe.
+The Nyakamwe family came into existence after the split from the Humba family which was a result of internal bickering between Humba the leader of the Humba family and his younger brother Nyakamwe.

 Kahuzi Biega has 2 habituated families of lowland gorillas and these are

-Chimanuka family is led by a dominant silverback called Chimanuka.
-This family comprises of 36 members which include 17 females and 18 infants aged 6 months to 9 years old.
+The Chimanuka family is led by a dominant silverback called Chimanuka.
+This family comprises 36 members which include 17 females and 18 infants aged 6 months to 9 years old.

-The best time to go gorilla trekking is during the dry season months which are December – February and sometime early March and also in from June – early September and this is the same for all these three gorilla countries.
+The best time to go gorilla trekking is during the dry season months which are December – February and sometime early March and also from June – early September and this is the same for all these three gorilla countries.

-This is major because so many Africa safari travellers opt to visit these gorilla destinations and yet there isn’t always enough permits for everyone to get anytime they feel like especially if you want to come during the peak season of tourist arrivals in these countries of Uganda Rwanda and Congo.
+This is major because so many African safari travelers opt to visit these gorilla destinations and yet there aren’t always enough permits for everyone to get any time they feel like especially if you want to come during the peak season of tourist arrivals in these countries of Uganda Rwanda and Congo.

 The minimum age required for a person to undertake gorilla trekking is 15 years and above.
-This so because of the greater challenges that might be involved like tracking gorillas for a long time or getting scared on seeing the gorillas themselves as they are huge animals.
+This so because of the greater challenges that might be involved like tracking gorillas for a long time or getting scared of seeing the gorillas themselves as they are huge animals.

 On average gorilla tracking in these countries takes between 4-8 hours to end.
-The time spent during gorilla trekking in Uganda, Rwanda and Congo majorly depends on a number of facts and these include
+The time spent during gorilla trekking in Uganda, Rwanda, and Congo majorly depends on a number of facts, and these include

-Moods of the tracked gorilla family: When you track a gorilla family that has been agitated, your ranger guide might be forced to cut short your time with the gorillas because your safety is his primary concern because these gorillas are wild animals which have the ability to charge to anyone they think is posing a threat to their family.
+Moods of the tracked gorilla family: When you track a gorilla family that has been agitated, your ranger guide might be forced to cut short your time with the gorillas because your safety is his primary concern because these gorillas are wild animals that have the ability to charge to anyone they think is posing a threat to their family.

 The onsite weather conditions: Weather conditions greatly influence the time duration spent while tracking gorillas.
 In case the heavens decide to open up and let it rain prior to or during your gorilla trekking experience.
 You are bound to spend more time in the wilderness because the trails become quite muddy.

-Yes, you can because there are ways that have been devised to cater for anyone who doesn’t have a lot of energy levels or is physically handicapped but would wish to enjoy a gorilla safari experience.
+Yes, you can because there are ways that have been devised to cater to anyone who doesn’t have a lot of energy levels or is physically handicapped but would wish to enjoy a gorilla safari experience.

 Some of these include: